JLPinthecity/JLPinthecity.github.io/_posts/2018-08-24-the_podcast_ep_that_propelled_me_to_join_a_coding_bootcamp_same_day.markdown

 Even with a baseline understanding of the basics of the code, "you understand high level how things are built, you can understand what is possible.
 And I think that that’s what’s really exciting, even just as an entrepreneur," Kloss said.

 That really resonated with me, as someone who has worked as a web producer for a major women's magazine.
-My role consisently included working in our company's content management system, building articles using HTML, inputting CSS code (written by someone else), and reporting bugs.
+My role consistently included working in our company's content management system, building articles using HTML, inputting CSS code (written by someone else), and reporting bugs.
 I had a strong desire to learn how things work, why website features break (requiring daily/weekly bug reports to our dev team), and what the CSS code I was copying and pasting into our CMS was doing.

 Kloss also talks about feeling like an intruder, in the fashion/modeling industry, and the inner voice that says "who are you to learn to code?!" that I completely related with.
 But she talked about taking a week-long course at the Flatiron School in New York.